Afghanistan turns disused NATO camp into drug treatment base

-KABUL (Reuters) - Afghan officials have opened a new drug treatment center in an abandoned NATO military base in Kabul, in the latest attempt to stamp out the country’s massive problem of drug abuse.
+KABUL, Jan 9 (Reuters) - Afghan officials have opened a new drug treatment centre in an abandoned NATO military base in Kabul, in the latest attempt to stamp out the country’s massive problem of drug abuse.

 Afghanistan is one of the world’s biggest sources of opium, producing around 3,300 tonnes last year, despite a drop of 48 percent in output.